-In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842) ("ASC 842"), which amends the existing accounting standards for leases.
-The new standard requires lessees to record a right-of-use ("ROU") asset and a corresponding lease liability on the balance sheet (with the exception of short-term leases), whereas under current accounting standards, the Company's lease portfolio consists of operating leases and is not recognized on its consolidated balance sheets.
-The new standard also requires expanded disclosures regarding leasing arrangements.
-The new standard is effective for the Company beginning January 1, 2019.
-In July 2018, the FASB issued ASU 2018-11, Leases (Topic 842): Targeted Improvements, which provides an alternative modified transition method.
-Under this method, the cumulative-effect adjustment to the opening balance of retained earnings is recognized on the date of adoption with prior periods not restated.
+In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842) ("ASC 842"), which amended the existing accounting standards for leases.
+The new standard requires lessees to record a right-of-use ("ROU") asset and a corresponding lease liability on the balance sheet (with the exception of short-term leases), whereas under previous accounting standards, the Company's lease portfolio consisting of operating leases were not recognized on its consolidated balance sheets.
+The new standard required expanded disclosures regarding leasing arrangements.
+The new standard was effective for the Company beginning January 1, 2019.